ABOUT ME

 My Personal Story

-Today, I carry those parts forward openly.
-I am a queer, Puerto Rican woman, a healing artist, a dreamer, and someone who knows what it means to feel both broken and whole at the same time.
-I work with people like me: sensitive, neurodivergent, intuitive, magical beings who need a reminder that they are not broken.
+Now I understand it's my gift.
+My sensitivity, my intuition, my creativity, and my hunger for meaning were never problems.
+They were the raw materials of who I am.
+Today I'm a queer Puerto Rican woman, a healing artist, and someone who knows what it means to feel both broken and whole at the same time.
+I work with people like me: sensitive, neurodivergent, intuitive beings who need a reminder that they are not broken.
 They are becoming.

 View Credentials Here